 I had plenty of room to maneuver the spar in the factory warehouse, where I first sawed the complete front off, using a circular saw with a 60 tooth blade.
 Then I found a local welder to attach lugs to carry lifts, hoist, braces and fairleads.
 I also shaped a couple of yard ends out of cedar blocks, which are removable to give access to the mechanisms each end.

 I found a rope winch driver which normally turns the mandrel on a vertical in-mast system and after some grinding I managed to slide the driver snuggly inside the end of the tube, so only the furling line sheaves are exposed.
 The other end of the mandrel was secured with a large thrust bearing and nut which can be tensioned to reduce sag in the mandrel.

 Then suddenly, I had my yard.

 The next essential item in this experiment was a sail, but I didn’t want to buy an expensive Dacron sail without first knowing if the system worked.
 So I fashioned one myself from cheap plastic sheet and just glued the edges.
-This actually produced a pretty effective test sail, except one side was green and the other brown, making BRITANNIA look more like the Kon-Tiki raft than a modern sailboat.
+This actually produced a pretty effective test sail when I finally tried in on Britannia, except one side was green and the other brown, making the boat look more like the Kon-Tiki raft than a modern sailboat.

 With my home-made sail rolled round the mandrel and stowed inside the yard I was itching to test it in some wind.
 I had my eye on a large wooden telegraph pole outside the factory, but my daughter quickly put a damper on that.
 “You mustn’t do that Dad, you’ll get me locked up!”
 I saw her point, but I still say there isn’t actually any Hickory City ordinance forbidding anyone hoisting a square sail up a telegraph pole.